 - New arrivals and popular authors.
 Because digital signage is so easy to update, you can edit (and pre-schedule) displays to showcase your latest arrivals, featured authors, inspirational quotes, top loan requests of the week or month, or upcoming library events… whatever it is you fancy.

 - Social connections.
 What about linking your digital signage with your social media accounts?
-Loading your social media feeds is a quick and easy way to engage users and highlight your services in a fun, accessible format.
+Displaying your feeds on a social media wall is a quick and easy way to engage users and highlight your services in a fun, accessible format.
 Hashtag competition, anyone?

 - Café menus and specials.
 If your library has a café or restaurant, why not promote their services with your digital signage?
 As well as pointing the way to cafés, you can also display seasonal promotions or just remind users that tea or coffee is nearby.

 - Community partnerships.
-Digital signage is a great way to schedule and display messages about campus groups, student (or community) services, and relevant events or activities in your local area.
+University digital signage is a great way to schedule and display messages about campus groups, student (or community) services, and relevant events or activities in your local area.
 It’s also a perfect opportunity to generate extra revenue, as local businesses will likely pay for adverts.

 - Rolling news or weather updates.
 If readers are working for the whole day, regular updates like weather forecasts or rolling news can be a useful and welcome distraction.